 You’ll roll out the doughs to 1/4-inch thickness.
 I like to roll it out directly on a silicone baking mat.
 Why?
 Because you have to chill the rolled out dough in the fridge.
 And you can’t really pick up dough that you rolled out on the counter, right?
 Nor can you cut into shapes when the dough is this warm.
 So roll out on a nonstick surface that you can literally pick up, put on a baking sheet, and place in the fridge.
 So… make dough, divide in 2, roll out, chill.
 Got it?

 So we’ve got a big batch of plain sugar cookies on our hands.
-Royal icing, you’re great and all… but let’s bring out the big guns.
-Nutella!
+What to do next?

 This Nutella Glaze is Very Awesome

 My friends and I had a cookie exchange party last month.
 One of my friends brought almond shortbread cookies adorned with Nutella glaze.
-Hands down one of the best cookies I’ve ever tasted.
+It was hands down one of the best cookies I’ve ever tasted.
 Mostly in part to the almond extract/Nutella glaze combination.
 But the Nutella glaze was crazy.
-It “set” on top of the cookies, so she could easily stack and transport them.
+Like royal icing, it “set” on top of the cookies, so she could easily stack and transport them.
 It was sweet, chocolatey, and nutty– and I had to make it myself.

 Made from 5 ingredients: Nutella, heavy cream, confectioners’ sugar, vanilla, and a little salt.
 Very very simple.
 Nutella is super sticky and thick so it’s easiest to use a mixer to beat all of these ingredients together.